The Hunger Games: Mockingjay – Part 1: Filming

 Shooting began on September 23, 2013, in Atlanta and concluded on June 20, 2014, in Berlin.
 Part 1 was filmed back-to-back with Part 2.
 In mid-October, the crews were spotted filming in Rockmart.
 The crew and cast took a break to promote The Hunger Games: Catching Fire and filming resumed on December 2, 2013.
 On December 14, 2013, shooting took place at the Marriott Marquis in Atlanta, Georgia.
 On December 18, shooting began at Caldwell Tanks in Newnan, Georgia.

 Philip Seymour Hoffman died on February 2, 2014.
 Lionsgate released a statement stating that Hoffman had completed filming most of his scenes prior to his death.
 A dedication to him appears ahead of the closing credits.

 On April 18, 2014, producer Nina Jacobson announced that filming in Atlanta had just wrapped up, followed by director Francis Lawrence announcing the next day about moving production to Europe.
 It was announced that they would be filming battle scenes in Paris and at Berlin Tempelhof Airport in Berlin.
 They began filming in the streets of Paris and in the city of Ivry-sur-Seine on May 7, where Lawrence and Hemsworth were spotted during the filming of some scenes among extras.

 On May 9, it was reported that filming was taking place in Noisy le Grand, Paris where Lawrence, Hemsworth, Hutcherson, and Claflin were spotted on the set which re-created the world of Panem.
 It is the same location where Brazil was filmed in 1984.

 Costumes

 Christian Cordella, a costume illustrator on the first movie, returned to sketch the outfits for District 13.

 Music

 The music was created to convey the dark feel of the film.
 On October 9, 2014, it was revealed that the Trinity School boys' choir recorded tracks for the score, written by James Newton Howard.
 Jennifer Lawrence performed the film's version of the song "The Hanging Tree", originally featured in the novel, but was not thrilled about having to sing and cried the day of the performance.
 As of the evening of November 25, 2014, the song was #4 on the Apple's iTunes top 150 list.
-"The Hanging Tree" also peaked at #1 in Austria and Hungary and peaked at #12 on Billboard Hot 100 in the U.S.
+"The Hanging Tree" also peaked at #1 in Austria and Hungary and peaked at #12 on Billboard Hot 100 in the US.